Frequently Asked Questions

 When does the snow melt on the mountain?

 As you’ve probably noticed, worldwide weather is getting pretty unpredictable.
-Generally by the end of July the snow melts on the road and you can drive to the end of Everitt Memorial Highway, which is at the 7800 foot elevation.
+Generally by the end of July the snow melts on the roa, the gate at Bunny Flat opens and you can drive to the end of Everitt Memorial Highway, which is at the 7800 foot elevation.
 Between about November and July the upper road is closed due to snow and Bunny Flat is the highest you can drive, which is 6,950 feet high.
-There are usually snow fields on the mountain all year long and of course, there are those eight year-round glaciers.
-BTW Mount Shasta’s glaciers are getting larger, not smaller like the rest of the world.
+There are usually snow fields on the mountain all year long and of course, there are those eight year-round glaciers, mostly on the east and south sides.
+BTW: Mount Shasta’s glaciers are getting larger, not smaller as they are in the rest of the world.

 Any suggestions about lodging?